pappaladhanesh/Full-Stack-Social-Media-Application/README.md

  password: 12345678
 ```

-Note: The project is not fully functional yet, I'll upload the final version after I deploy and test it.
+Note: The project is still ongoing and not fully functional yet, I'll upload the final version after I deploy and test it.